Finn Skårderud: In popular culture

-Skårderud's unconventional suggestion that people have a natural alcohol deficiency, and having a blood alcohol content of 0.05% makes you more creative and relaxed. forms the central premise of 2020 Danish comedy drama film Another Round.
-This is a real theory written by Skårderud to a book first published in 1881, 'On the psychological effects of wine' by Edmondo de Amicis.
+Skårderud's unconventional suggestion that people have a natural alcohol deficiency, and having a blood alcohol content of 0.05% makes you more creative and relaxed, forms the central premise of 2020 Danish comedy drama film Another Round.
+This is a real theory written in a book first published in 1881, 'On the psychological effects of wine' by Edmondo de Amicis.